typesupply/opentype-cookbook/website/content/common-techniques.md

 ## Fun Stuff

 Small caps and swashes are fun, but for me the real fun is in making fonts do unexpected things.
-Below are various unusual problems that I've been faced with and how I solved them.
+Below are various unusual problems that I’ve been faced with and how I solved them.

 ### Randomization

 Everyone wants their font to look like the glyphs were randomly drawn.
-But, let's establish something first: No one will ever do randomization better than [LettError](http://letterror.com) did in their famous [Beowolf](http://letterror.com/beowolf). **No one.** Still want try some randomization?
+But, let’s establish something first: No one will ever do randomization better than [LettError](http://letterror.com) did in their famous [Beowolf](http://letterror.com/beowolf). **No one.** Still want try some randomization?
 Okay.

 Randomization is a bit of a Holy Grail in the OpenType world.
-The problem is that it's not actually possible for a couple of reasons.
+The problem is that it’s not actually possible for a couple of reasons.
 For one thing, we can only select from alternates, not actually modify glyph outlines.
-For another, for true pseudo-randomization there needs to be an external source that influences the random selection process and we can't build a [random seed](http://en.wikipedia.org/wiki/Random_seed) generator with the OpenType tables.
+For another, for true pseudo-randomization there needs to be an external source that influences the random selection process and we can’t build a [random seed](http://en.wikipedia.org/wiki/Random_seed) generator with the OpenType tables.
 So, we have to fake it.
 There are a number of methods that can be used to do this.
 I have three that I like.

-*(PS: That `rand` "random alternates" feature in the OpenType Layout Tag Registry?
-It's not supported widely, if at all.
+*(PS: That “random alternates” feature in the OpenType Layout Tag Registry?
+It’s not supported widely, if at all.
 Sorry.)*

 #### Method 1: Endless Cycle

-This method is useful when you don't have a preferred version of a glyph.
+This method is useful when you don’t have a preferred version of a glyph.
 For example, say you draw three glyphs for every character and you want those spread out across the text.
 This method will cycle between the glyphs.

 For example: